-Whether we’re online, listening to the radio, reading, watching television, or simply having a conversation with someone, we’re constantly processing an endless onslaught of words.
+Whether we’re online, listening to the radio or podcast, reading, watching television, or simply having a conversation with someone, we’re constantly processing an endless onslaught of words.
 Would it be too much to ask that the messages we’re receiving be concise?

 new form of innovation

 innovation defined: the introduction of something new; a new idea, method or device

 If an innovation is something new, can you have a new form of something that’s already new?

 give defined: to make a present of (It’s transferred voluntarily by one person to another without compensation.)

 If you give away something, there is no cost to the receiver, so doesn’t that mean it’s free?

 rise defined: to move upward; to become higher; to slope or extend upward